 A

 2.1 Argyle Gimp — A woven figured narrow fabric having three series of wefts and a warp.
 Two series consist of three gimp cords laid flat, the ground or third series consists of two gimp cords and forms a plain weave.
 The two series of three gimp cords form a double-weave raised pattern by passing through the warp every sixth pick alternately and returning over the top of the warp.
-The overall width is about 15 mm (5/8 in).
+The overall width is about 15 millimeter (5/8 inch).
 The warp is usually of rayon.

 B